opencoweb/coweb/docs/tutorial/install.rst

       $ source /desired/virtualenv/path/bin/activate

 #.
 Modify the run script, :file:`/desired/virtualenv/path/bin/run_server.py`, to configure the server instance.
-The script is heavily documented explaining the defaults and available options.
+See the Python section about :doc:`/python/container` for details.
 #.
 Execute the run script to start the server.

    .. sourcecode:: console